Haldane's asymptotics for supercritical branching processes in an iid random environment: On perpetuities with small interest rates

+On the other hand, for $\gamma < -1/2$ we typically have $\mathsf Y_N=\infty$ a.s. for large $N$.
+This range is of little interest in our context, thus we leave it aside in our theorem and focus on the border case $\gamma = -1/2$.
+Then a.s. convergence as well as a.s. divergence of \eqref{series} may occur.} \end{rem}

-A result matching to our Theorem \ref{Thm convergence perpetuity} is contained in Dufresne's seminal paper \cite{Dufresne1990}, see Proposition~4.4.4. therein.
-It requires stronger assumptions and aligns to ours only in case that $A$ is a.s. constant for all $N$.
-We note that Dufresne's proof rests on an invalid argument (namely, that distributional convergence in the Skorohod sense of some stochastic processes $(Z_n (t), t \geq 0)$ to a process $(Z(t), t \geq 0)$ implies convergence of $Z_n(\infty)=\lim_t Z_n(t)$ to $Z(\infty)=\lim_t Z(t)$ in distribution provided the a.s. existence of these limits.
-In order to validate Dufresne's proof it would be necessary to show that the random variable $T$, introduced on top of page 62 in \cite{Dufresne1990}, does not depend on $n$).
+\begin{rem}{\em In the literature several papers address the limiting behaviour of perpetuities.
+A result matching to our Theorem~\ref{Thm convergence perpetuity}~ii) is contained in Dufresne's seminal paper \cite{Dufresne1990}, see Proposition~4.4.4. therein.
+It requires stronger assumptions and aligns to ours only in case that $B$ is a.s. constant for all $N$.
+We note that Dufresne's proof rests on an invalid argument (namely, that distributional convergence in the Skorohod sense of some stochastic processes $(Z_n (t), t \geq 0)$ to a process $(Z(t), t \geq 0)$ implies convergence of $Z_n(\infty)=\lim_t Z_n(t)$ to $Z(\infty)=\lim_t Z(t)$ in distribution, provided the a.s. existence of these limits.
+In order to validate Dufresne's proof it would be necessary to show that the random variable $T$, introduced on top of page 62, does not depend on $n$).

-Blanchet and Glynn present in \cite{Blanchet2022} a result (see Theorem~5 therein), which covers part i) of our Theorem \ref{Thm convergence perpetuity} under stronger assumptions.
-Indeed, they provide in addition an asymptotic normal distribution and an Edgeworth expansion.
+Blanchet and Glynn \cite{Blanchet2022} as well as Iksanov et al. \cite{Iksanov2021} present results which belong to the range of part i) of our Theorem.
+Besides laws of large numbers they derive advanced approximations to the normal distribution.
+In another contribution Iksanov et al. \cite{Iksanov2023} provide refined asymptotics for the scaled logarithm of perpetuities in a range where $\alpha_N$ and $\upsilon_N$ would not converge to $0$.

+Under the condition $\E [ \log \mathsf{A}]\geq 0$, Hitczenko and Weso\l owski \cite{Hitczenko2011} consider the convergence of rescaled partial sums of $\mathsf{Y}$.

-Lastly, we note that equation \eqref{annuity equation} can be viewed as an equation for the stationary distribution of some real-valued Markov chain $(Y_n, n \geq 0)$.
-Relevant results in this spirit have been obtained by Borovkov and Korshunov in \cite{Borovkov1992}, \cite{Korshunov1994}, they show that the limiting stationary distribution of sequences of Markov chains is $\Gamma$-distributed in a certain asymptotic regime.
-Thus, one may wonder, if our Theorem \ref{Thm convergence perpetuity} fits into this framework in the sense that the Markov chains $(1/Y_n, n \geq 0)$ can be integrated therein.
+As a side remark, we note that equation \eqref{annuity equation} can be viewed as an equation for the stationary distribution of some real-valued Markov chain $(W_n, n \geq 0)$.
+General results in this spirit have been obtained by Borovkov and Korshunov in \cite{Borovkov1992,Korshunov1994}, they show that the limiting stationary distribution of sequences of Markov chains is $\Gamma$-distributed in a certain asymptotic regime.
+Thus, one might wonder, if our Theorem \ref{Thm convergence perpetuity} fits into this framework in the sense that the Markov chains $(1/W_n, n \geq 0)$ can be integrated therein.
 However, it is readily checked that there is no match of the respective asymptotic regimes.
 Indeed, our result might give rise to another general result on asymptotic stationary distributions of Markov chains. } \end{rem}